-Samsung has been incessantly flooding the market with Galaxy A Series devices, which span from cheap entry-level to mid-tier phones.
-Out of all, Galaxy A10 comes with the most watered specs as compared to its siblings in the series and is also the cheapest one.
+Samsung has been steadily flooding the market with Galaxy A Series devices, which span from cheap entry-level to mid-tier phones.
+Out of all, Galaxy A10 comes with the most watered specs as compared to its siblings in the series, and is also the cheapest one.

-Galaxy A10 was launched with a price tag of Rs.
-21,500 in Pakistan and is currently available in Red, Blue, and Black colors.
+Galaxy A10 was launched with a price tag of PKR 21,500 ($130 roughly) in Pakistan and is currently available in Red, Blue, and Black colors.

-The recently launched Huawei Y6 Prime 2019 (Review) also offers similar specs with the exact same price tag while Tecno has upped the game in the budget category by offering a triple camera and 3GB at the price of Galaxy A10.
+The recently launched Huawei Y6 Prime 2019 also offers similar specs with the same price tag while Tecno has upped the game in the budget category by providing a triple camera-based Camon i4 at the price of Galaxy A10.